Since 1977, serving the people of North Carolina

 With the support of its sponsors and contributors, HNC pays the often significant cost associated with each event.
 HNC must provide an accurate attendance count to event venues for food, beverage, and accommodations.
 Most costs are charged on a per-person basis and must be paid in advance.
 HNC cannot recover any amount already paid for people who register but do not attend.

 To help ensure that its resources are used efficiently and effectively, and to maximize the opportunities afforded to our members, HNC has established this Event Registration and Attendance Policy.
+Unless stated otherwise below, this policy applies only to live in-person events, and not to “virtual” events such as audio/video conferences and webinars.

 Cancellations and No-Shows